FILMING IN BRAZIL? THAT'S OUR SPECIALTY

 Once all of this is submitted, as long as all the documentation is correct, this process should take no longer than five business days.
 After getting approved, if you wish to make any changes to the plans, such as crew or project date adjustments, the Brazilian production company must reach out to Ancine again on the foreign producer's behalf to inform them.
 The new process will take another five business days.
 For more information on Ancine, or to find the proper forms needed in order to register, click here.
 During busy periods, Ancine processing times could easily double to 10 business days.

-Brazilian Business Visas: Much like Ancine registration, it is important to start the process of applying for Brazilian work visas as soon as possible.
-In order to temporarily work in Brazil, each member of your crew will have to obtain a Brazilian film permit; a passport alone just isn't enough for most countries (for a country by country list of Brazil visa requirements, click here).
+Much like Ancine registration, it is important to start the process of applying for Brazilian Business visas as soon as possible.
+Different than the e-Visa, the Business Visa process can last up to a month.
 As your partner, we at BPS can take care of all the paperwork needed for those visas.
 Additionally, if you are an American company, we will even make the trips to and from the consulate for you.
 Documents needed to submit along with an application for a business visa include:

 - Passport-size picture